dmweis/dmweis.github.io/_posts/2017-09-08-ProjectUpdate.md

 For motors I used the [Dynamixel AX-12A](http://www.robotis.us/ax-12a/) from [ROBOTIS][2]

-My current version is suing a USB controller for the Dynamixel motor and the application is written in C# and running on a Windows machine.
-This is just a temporary solution until I figure things out and plan on moving the entire system the the OpenCM platform also from [ROBOTIS][2] with maybe a Raspberry Pi running ROS on top of it for control and navigation
+My current version is using a USB controller for the Dynamixel motor and the application is written in C# and running on a Windows machine.
+This is just a temporary solution until I figure things out and plan on moving the entire system the OpenCM platform also from [ROBOTIS][2] with maybe a Raspberry Pi running ROS on top of it for control and navigation

 ![Quadruped]({{site.url}}/images/PrivateProjects/quadruped_simple_image.jpg)